swd-turner/musclesofquartz/content/about/_index.md

 ---
 ### Who are we?

 **Sean Turner**.
 Water resources systems analyst based in the Pacific Northwest.
-Heavy `tidyverse` user.
+Heavy R `tidyverse` user.

 **Hung Nguyen**.
 A water guy who loves tree rings.
 Postdoc at Columbia University.
-Heavy `data.table` user.
+Heavy R `data.table` user.

 ### What's this blog all about?